ChangjingLiu/face_mask_detection/README.md

-# Face mask detection with FastRCNN
+# Face Mask Detection with Faster R-CNN Network
-> Outline a brief description of your project.
+> This project implement Faster R-CNN to detect the face area and classify whether they wear the face mask.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents